 Lightweight strength and go-anywhere versatility may be its biggest benefits, but a director-style chair also gives you the convenient option of a high, low, or standard-height seat.
 Here’s a quick guide to the different height categories at hayneedle.com (remember: these measurements refer to the height of the seat, not the seat back).

-Comparable to a standard dining chair, these seats typically measure 17 to 18 inches in height.
+Comparable to a standard dining chair, standard height directors chairs typically measure 17 to 18 inches in height.

 Counter-height directors chairs are a step up in size, with seat heights measuring around 24 inches.